 kite: the winds are too strong and the waves too big for the normal kiter.
 It might work in summer.
 But than again there is usually too much wind.
 Better leave that place to wavesailors.

-check out the galleries (the place and windsurf) and the info board!
+check out the gallery and the info board.